carlosgimenes/Training-Duolingo/Frases.md

 What kind of beer are you drinking? = Que tipo de cerveja você está bebendo?
 What kind of bread do you want?
 What kind of chocolate do you like? = De que tipo de chocolate você gosta?
+What kind of dictionary are you using? = Que tipo de dicionário você está usando?
 What kind of soup would you like?
 We have three different kinds today.
+What language are they speaking right now? = Que língua eles estão falando neste momento?
 What pages do we have to read? = Que páginas nós temos que ler?
 What street is this?
 What time does the bus arrive? = A que horas o ônibus chega?